 Clean Burnt Glass Pans In Minutes With 5 Surprising Hacks!

-However, when a glass pan gets burnt, it can be a real challenge to clean.
-Burnt food residue and stains can stubbornly cling to the surface, making it seem impossible to restore the pan to its original condition.
+When food burns in a glass pan, cleaning it can be tough.
+Burnt food and stains stick to the surface, making it hard to make the pan look new again.

 To clean a burnt glass pan, start by sprinkling a generous amount of baking soda over the burnt areas of the pan.
 Pour vinegar onto the baking soda and let the mixture sit for 15-20 minutes, then use a non-abrasive scrub brush to scrub away the burnt stains.
 Rinse the pan thoroughly with water.